1997–98 New Jersey Nets season

+During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Williams was selected for the 1998 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first and only All-Star appearance.
+Meanwhile, Van Horn was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team; Van Horn scored 17 points along with 10 rebounds, as the Eastern Conference defeated the Western Conference, 85–80.
+Van Horn also finished in second place in Rookie of the Year voting, behind Tim Duncan of the San Antonio Spurs, while Gill finished tied in eleventh place in Defensive Player of the Year voting, and head coach John Calipari finished tied in ninth place in Coach of the Year voting.

-In the Eastern Conference First Round of the playoffs, the Nets faced off against Michael Jordan, Scottie Pippen, and the 2-time defending champion Chicago Bulls.
-However, due to injuries to Cassell (groin), Williams (thumb), and Van Horn (stomach virus), the Nets were swept by the Bulls in three straight games.
-The Bulls would go on to defeat the Utah Jazz in six games in the NBA Finals for their third consecutive championship, and sixth overall in eight years.
+In the Eastern Conference First Round of the 1998 NBA playoffs, the Nets faced off against Michael Jordan, Scottie Pippen, and the 2-time defending NBA champion Chicago Bulls; however, due to injuries to Cassell (groin), Williams (thumb), and Van Horn (stomach virus), the Nets were swept by the Bulls in three straight games.
+The Bulls would go on to defeat the Utah Jazz in six games in the 1998 NBA Finals for their third consecutive NBA championship, and sixth overall in eight years.

-Following the season, Douglas signed as a free agent with the Los Angeles Clippers, while Cage and MacLean were both traded to the Seattle SuperSonics, whom Cage used to play for, and Xavier McDaniel retired, although he was released to free agency during the regular season.
+Following the season, Douglas signed as a free agent with the Los Angeles Clippers, while Cage and MacLean were both traded to the Seattle SuperSonics, whom Cage used to play for, and Xavier McDaniel retired, although he was released to free agency in January.

 The Nets new primary logo and home uniforms both remained in use until 2012, while the road jerseys lasted until 2009.